alvinh77/next-to-go/README.md

 1. Open the file `NextToGo.xcodeproj`
 2. Select `NextToGo` or `MextToGoTests` target with supported simulator.
 3. `cmd + U` or click `Test` button in Xcode.

+## Architecture
+### Tech Stack:
+**SwiftUI + UIKit**:
+SwiftUI is mainly used to compose UI elements while UIKit is introduced to handle navigation, considering UIKit has a more mature navigation system in case we would like to implement more features like universal redirection.

+**Combine/ObservableObject**:
+This is introduced to work with SwiftUI to update UI's changes easily.

+**async/await**:
+To practice more on the Apple's new programming paradigm, we introduced this to do the asynchronous operation.
+At the same time I take a challenge of making the project completely strictly concurrency checking.
+As a result, `Sendable` and `MainActor` are introduced in many places.
+Limited `@unchecked Sendable` are introduced in the test/mock classes to avoid warnings.

+**Design Patten**:
+We adopt a hybrid architecture with MVVM and VIPER, considering making the routing logics more unit testable.
+Based on the functionalities, we modularised the codes into different parts:
+- **AppDependecies**: The top level module in the app for dependencies injection in the app level.
+The runtime `AppDependencies` could be different class based on the configuration file `DefaultConfiguration.xcconfig`.
+For example, base URL could be different for different target/environment.
+The varied `AppConfiguration` could be read from remote platform (eg. LaunchDarkly, backend API) or local configuration file.
+- **Router/Routing**: `Router` is the implementation module of `Routing` module.
+To avoid cycling dependencies, we separate `Routing` and `Router` modules.
+Lower levels modules will depend on the protocols module `Routing` while higher level module (eg. AppDependencies) will initialize classes/structs in `Router` and inject them to different instances (eg. `RacePresenter`, `FilterPresenter`)
+- **Views**: All UI/UX related classes/structs including the views factory.
+It will depend on most of the lower level modules
+- **Presenter**: The core part of the logics that handle views' event and request/distribute data/event.
+For example, digest events from views to load data or navigate to the next screen, requesting data from repository and updating displayed content on screen.
+- **Repository**: It is introduced to handle data logics like data retrieving, caching and mapping.
+- **Networking**: A encapsulation of the networking logics that is responsible for requesting/receiving response from backend.
+- **Navigation**: A wrapup protocol module for `UINavigationController` which will be injected into `Router`
+- **Model**: At the moment, we put all models in this module for simplicity.
+However in real project, the models will be put in different modules based on the requirements and access control.

+# To be improved
+Due to time limitation, we made some tradeoffs during the implementation which is acknowledged.
+To make it better and robuster, we note some points here to track for the futures' improvement.
+Also feedbacks are welcome and appreciated which would quite help self-improvement.
+1. **Commits**: Each commit could be better organized based on its scope.
+A smaller and single responsibility commit is more readable and revertible.
+2. **Accessibility**: This is optionally required in the task but we have not implemented it at the moment but we will do it shortly.
+3. **Snapshots testing**: Snapshots tests will be introduced to make static UI validation.
+4. **UI testing**: UI testings has not been implemented considering the time limitation like snapshots testing.
+This can be done with the Accessibility work mentioned above.
+5. **CI/CD**: This could be introduced like what we did [here](https://github.com/alvinh77/async-data-loader/actions)